-Low blood counts, as noted on a blood test
+Low blood counts, as seen on a blood test

-If you have any of these side effects, talk with your doctor or nurse.
-Find out how to deal with them and how to know when they become serious.
+If you have any of these side effects, talk with your healthcare provider.
+Talk with your provider about the best ways to deal with them and how to know when they become serious.
 Often these side effects go away a few weeks after you stop getting treatment.

 Possible long-term side effects

-Radiation therapy can cause some long-term side effects, depending on where the radiation was aimed.
+Radiation therapy can also cause some long-term side effects.
+The effects depend on where the radiation was aimed.
 This can be a special concern in treating bone cancer, which often affects children, teens, or young adults.
 These long-term side effects may include:

 Slowed bone growth.
-Radiation can slow bone growth in children, which may cause one leg to be shorter than the other, for example.
+Radiation can slow bone growth in children because their bones are still growing.
+For example, radiation can cause one leg to be shorter than the other.
 This is not as much of a concern in older teens or adults, whose bones are no longer growing.

 Second cancers.
 Cancers are more likely to form in areas that have received radiation.
 These cancers may develop even decades after treatment.

 Reduced fertility.
 Radiation to the pelvis can damage reproductive organs.
 This could affect fertility later in life.